-There are a few Kodi addons that let you watch live NFL streams.
-With the regular season fast approaching, we’ve compiled a list of the best Kodi addons for live streaming the NFL.
+There are a few Kodi add-ons that let you watch live NFL streams.
+With the regular season fast approaching, we’ve compiled a list of the best Kodi addons for live streaming the NFL in 2023/2024.

 But before you start, know that Kodi add-ons can pose a risk to your cybersecurity.
-Most Kodi add-ons are developed and maintained by volunteers who are not affiliated with the streaming service providing the video.
-In some cases, malicious add-ons pretend to be legitimate, and updates to once-safe add-ons can contain malware.
+Most Kodi add-ons are developed and maintained by volunteers not affiliated with the streaming service providing the video.
+Sometimes, malicious add-ons pretend to be legitimate, and updates to once-safe add-ons can contain malware.
 For that reason, we always recommend using a VPN with Kodi.

 Money-back guarantee: 30 DAYS